terrable-dev/documentation/docs/terraform-docs/vpc-assignment.md

     Specifying a VPC configuration may significantly slow down the _initial_ deployment of your service.
-With this setting, there's some additional networking configuration that is configured on the AWS side.
+With this setting, there's some additional networking configuration that needs to be done on the AWS side.

     However, subsequent deployments should be much faster.